MicrosoftDocs/partner-center-pr.pt-br/partner-center/confirm-consent.md

 ### <a name="confirm-customer-acceptance-while-creating-new-order-for-an-existing-customer"></a>Confirmar a aceitação do cliente ao criar o novo pedido para um cliente existente

-Se você tentar criar um novo pedido para um cliente existente que não tenha confirmado antes, você receberá uma solicitação para concluir a confirmação.
+If you try to create a new order for an existing customer which you have not confirmed before, you'll receive a prompt to complete the confirmation.
 Use o procedimento a seguir para fazer isso.

 1. Insira o **Nome**, **Sobrenome**, **Email** e **Número de telefone** (opcional) do usuário que aceitou o contrato.
 2. Em **Data de aceitação do contrato**, insira a data apropriada.
 Você não pode definir isso como uma data futura.